 A crypto exchange guide must provide reviews of all of the top crypto exchanges out there, so that you can find the right one for you.
 This review of elegro consists of four parts: general info, fees, deposit methods and security.

 elegro is a newer Estonian exchange.
 With HQs in Tallinn, elegro is an EU regulated blockchain-based platform developing FinTech payment solutions that make it fast, easy, and secure to use crypto in daily life.

-Other Estonian exchanges also include: BTCbear, Jubiter and Kriptomat.
-Estonia is actually the only country in the Baltics that have any cryptocurrency exchanges (that we know of).
+Other Estonian exchanges also include: Crex24, Coinsbit, CoinMetro, B2BX, STEX.com, LATOKEN, Bitnordex, P2PB2B, BTCbear, Jubiter and Kriptomat.
+Estonia is actually the only country in the Baltics that have any crypto exchanges (that we know of).

-Elegro Trading fees
+elegro Trading fees

-Elegro Withdrawal fees
+elegro Withdrawal fees

 Finally, the exchange reviewed above is what we call an “entry-level exchange”.
-This means that this exchange also makes it possible for someone to enter the cryptocurrency market with fiat currency.
-There are numerous entry-level exchanges out there, including (but not limited to):
+This means that this exchange also makes it possible for someone to enter the crypto market with fiat currency.
+There are many entry-level exchanges out there, such as: